TsKyrk/pyexewrap/README.md

 # Todo / Side effect
 1) Since the script is run from the location of pyexewrap, any scripts using paths relative to the current script location will fail.
 There should be a way to improve this.

-2) Since the script to be wrapped is read then executed by pyexewrap.__main__.main() the exceptions occuring at the top level of the script won't be displayed exactly like they would have been otherwise. tips here for an improvement: https://stackoverflow.com/questions/47183305/file-string-traceback-with-line-preview
+2) Since the script to be wrapped is read then executed by pyexewrap.__main__.main() the exceptions occuring at the top level of the script won't be displayed exactly like they would have been otherwise.
+For example the errors will be reported as coming fom file "<string>", line N instead of providing the script name. tips here for an improvement: https://stackoverflow.com/questions/47183305/file-string-traceback-with-line-preview

 # Contributions